A BRIEF HISTORY OF ALL-CLAD

 Second, the cost of labor and regulatory compliance is higher in the USA than China, and All-Clad presumably spends more than Chinese-based companies on quality control, marketing, regulatory compliance (environmental, workplace safety, etc.), and materials sourcing.
 All-Clad sources all of its stainless steel within a 500-mile radius of its Pennsylvania factory.
 These extra costs ensure that All-Clad products are high-quality.

 Many companies–even big-name companies–merely import product from Chinese factories for resale, and often don’t spend enough resources to verify quality after the first batch.
-It takes money and expertise to continuously ensure that products lie flat, do not contain harmful or radioactive chemical contaminants, are polished properly, and use high-quality stainless steel.
+It takes money and expertise to continuously ensure good quality: products don’t bend out of shape with use, do not contain harmful or radioactive chemical contaminants, are polished properly, and use high-quality stainless steel.
 If a company doesn’t operate its own factories in China, it could end up like Lumber Liquidators, which sold floorboards with excessive formaldehyde that leaked into the air of the homes it was installed in, which increased consumer cancer risks among other things.
-Lumber Liquidators told its Chinese partner that it wanted in-spec product, but received out-of-spec product anyway, and nobody caught the discrepancy until end-users started getting unexplained symptoms like headaches and nausea.
+Lumber Liquidators told its Chinese partner that it wanted in-spec product, but received out-of-spec product anyway, and nobody caught the discrepancy until end-users started getting sick.
 There are many more examples of Chinese and Indian exports containing toxic or radioactive chemicals, and even more examples of Chinese cookware falling apart, such as handles breaking off while in use, frying pans exploding or popping rivets off, enamel coatings cracking and flying off, ceramic roasters shattering, lids breaking, etc. In contrast, chemical contamination and structural failure are almost unheard of with cookware made in the USA/EU, such as All-Clad and Le Creuset.

-Q: What are some alternatives to All-Clad Stainless?
+Q: What are some alternatives to All-Clad D3 Stainless?

 A: Often this question is asked when one wants All-Clad performance and construction (interior/exterior stainless sandwiching a heat-conductive core of aluminum/copper/etc.) for less money.

-Among All-Clad’s product lines, I’d avoid D5/D7/C2/Copper Core/nonstick for reasons stated above–they are priced too high.
-That leaves All-Clad Stainless (the basic and most popular style: stainless-aluminum-stainless sandwich) and All-Clad MC2 (stainless cooking surface with a thick outer layer of aluminum).
-Get MC2 (I reviewed it here) if you have a gas or electric coil stove and don’t intend to switch to induction, if you don’t mind hand-washing, and if you don’t care if the bottoms of your pans get very scratched up.
-Otherwise, get All-Clad Stainless, which performs worse but is induction-compatible, dishwasher safe, and won’t get as badly scratched up on the bottom.
+Among All-Clad’s product lines, I’d avoid D5/C2/Copper Core/nonstick for reasons stated above–they are offer less bang for the buck than All-Clad D3, also known as All-Clad Stainless (the basic and most popular style: stainless-aluminum-stainless sandwich) and All-Clad MC2 (discontinued and replaced with the nearly-identical All-Clad LTD2; stainless cooking surface with a thick outer layer of aluminum).
+Get MC2/LTD (I reviewed it here) if you have a gas or electric coil stove and don’t intend to switch to induction, if you don’t mind hand-washing, and if you don’t care if the bottoms of your pans get very scratched up.
+Otherwise, get All-Clad D3 Stainless, which performs worse but is induction-compatible, dishwasher safe, and won’t get as badly scratched up on the bottom.

 If you’re willing to consider other companies’ products, you have more options.
-Cuisinart MultiClad Pro (aka Cuisinart MCP; I reviewed it here) is the cheapest product that still heats as evenly as All-Clad Stainless and still has the high-end features of All-Clad Stainless: flared rims for easier pouring, helper handles on the heavier pieces so you can use both hands when washing or moving the pan to/from the oven, and all-stainless-steel construction (handles, lids) for high oven temperatures and transferring food between stovetop and oven, like some recipes call for.
-Think of Cuisinart MultiClad Pro as All-Clad Stainless made in China, with better handles, with possibly less corrosion resistance.
-It’s apparently still very rugged though–my heavily-used 3-quart MCP saucepan has given years of service (since 2010), with no trace of rust or pitting inside.
+Cuisinart MultiClad Pro (aka Cuisinart MCP; I reviewed it here) is the cheapest product that still heats as evenly as All-Clad D3 Stainless and still has the high-end features of All-Clad D3 Stainless: flared rims for easier pouring, helper handles on the heavier pieces so you can use both hands when washing or moving the pan to/from the oven, and all-stainless-steel construction (handles, lids) for high oven temperatures and transferring food between stovetop and oven, like some recipes call for.
+Think of Cuisinart MultiClad Pro as All-Clad D3 Stainless made in China, with better handles, with arguably less corrosion resistance (it’s apparently still very rugged though–my heavily-used 3-quart MCP saucepan has given years of service since 2010, with no trace of rust or pitting inside.

 You could go cheaper than Cuisinart MCP, but you don’t save much money, especially for something that you may use for the rest of your life.
 And you often give up thermal performance and features, such as steel lids.
 (Most high-end cookware products use steel lids instead of glass lids.
 Glass lids are cheaper to make than steel lids, but most glass lids can’t take high oven temperatures, which restricts the kinds of things you can cook unless you pay extra for aftermarket steel lids which may or may not fit well.)
 You also give up the relative safety of having big-company oversight of Chinese production–Cuisinart is one of the largest cookware manufacturers in the world.
 China is a country that has a history of scandals ranging from buildings that collapse (37 Chinese-built bridges collapsed from 2007 to 2012) to toxic baby formula to fake chicken eggs, so you probably want to buy from a company that will make sure that the factory isn’t skimping on the quality of the stainless steel or falsifying its safety certifications.3 I test all of my cookware, clothes, etc. for radioactivity.
 Nothing has exhibited unusual radioactivity thus far, so I wouldn’t be too paranoid about radioactive cookware.
 I’d be more concerned about a Chinese cookware company delivering out-of-spec stainless that is more vulnerable to rust/corrosion, or delivering something with chemical contaminants, like the contaminated laminate once sold by Lumber Liquidators, which go undetected because the importer is too cheap or incompetent to do proper quality control (a few spot checks is not enough).